Oral Minoxidil for Chemotherapy-Induced Alopecia

 The trial does not specify if you must stop all current medications, but you cannot participate if you are taking certain drugs that affect blood pressure or are on guanethidine without a 1-week break.
 If you're on any listed medications, further evaluation is needed to determine eligibility.

-Is oral minoxidil safe for humans?
+Is there any evidence suggesting that oral minoxidil is likely to be safe for humans?

 Jennifer N Choi, MD